International Centre for Migration Policy Development: Silk Routes

-ICMPD Silk Routes Regional office was established in 2016, covering Afghanistan, Bangladesh, India, Iran, Iraq, Pakistan, and Sri Lanka.
+The regional office was established in 2016, covering Afghanistan, Bangladesh, India, Iran, Iraq, Pakistan, and Sri Lanka.
 The ICMPD Silk Routes Regional Office, which also hosts the Secretariat of the Budapest Process, is located in Vienna.
-The Budapest Process is an interregional dialogue on migration that extends across Europe and the Silk Routes region, including Europe's Eastern neighbors, the Western Balkans, and Central Asia.
+The Budapest Process is an interregional dialogue on migration that extends across Europe and the Silk Routes region, including Europe's Eastern neighbours, the Western Balkans, and Central Asia.

-The Silk Routes Regional office contributes to a whole-of-government approach to migration management, with an approach that promotes evidence-based policymaking and the exchange of operational information at both national and regional levels.
-The 2013 Istanbul Ministerial Declaration of the Budapest Process, along with the 2019 "Istanbul Commitments on the Silk Routes Partnership for Migration", endorsed “A Call for Action – a five-year plan” that includes the guiding principles and priorities of the Silk Routes region.
+The regional office works to strengthen a whole-of-government approach to migration management, promoting evidence-based policymaking and the exchange of operational information at both national and regional levels.
+The 2013 Istanbul Ministerial Declaration of the Budapest Process, along with the 2019 Istanbul Commitments on the Silk Routes Partnership for Migration, endorsed a call for action – a five-year plan, that includes the guiding principles and priorities of the Silk Routes region.

 Migrant Resource Centres (MRCs)

-Migrant Resource Centres (MRCs) support outgoing, intending, and potential migrants in making informed decisions when considering migrating.
+The centres support outgoing, intending, and potential migrants in making informed decisions when considering migrating.
 The MRCs counsellors provide information on possibilities for safe, legal and orderly migration and rules and regulations, including pre-departure information.
 The centers operate in person, via phone and on social media platforms.

 The MRCS have been implemented in selected Silk Routes and Central Asian Countries.
 In January 2025, ICMPD opened a new MRC in Sulaymaniyah, Kurdistan Region of Iraq after the inauguration of two MRCs in 2024 in Iraq and Pakistan.
-The already operating centres are in Cumilla and Dhaka (Bangladesh), Baghdad, Erbil (Iraq), Osh (Kyrgyzstan), Peshawar, Islamabad, Lahore (Pakistan), Batticaloa (Sri Lanka), Dushanbe (Tajikistan), and a virtual MRC in Afghanistan.
-The 11 MRCs are established and managed jointly by the responsible government authority and the International Centre for Migration Policy Development (ICMPD).
+The opened centres are in Cumilla and Dhaka (Bangladesh), Baghdad, Basra, Erbil and Sulaymaniyah (Iraq), Bishkek and Osh (Kyrgyzstan), Peshawar, Islamabad and Lahore (Pakistan), Batticaloa (Sri Lanka), Dushanbe (Tajikistan), Tashkent (Uzbekistan) and a virtual one in Afghanistan.
+Currently 14 centres are operating.
+The MRCs are established and managed jointly by the responsible government authority and the International Centre for Migration Policy Development (ICMPD).
 The MRCs also provide support to governmental and non-governmental stakeholders, who are directly or indirectly involved in facilitating or communicating migration-related issues.

-Since 2016, the European Union has been the primary donor, with several other countries, including Austria, Bulgaria, Denmark, Finland, Germany, Greece, Norway, New Zealand, Sweden, and Switzerland, also serving as key donors in support of the MRCs.
+Since 2016, the European Union has been the primary donor, with other countries, including Austria, Bulgaria, Denmark, Finland, Germany, Greece, Norway, New Zealand, Sweden, and Switzerland, also key donors in support of the MRCs.
 Migrant Resource Centres should eventually be fully incorporated into the government structures once the project is over.

-Türkiye
+Turkey

-Operating in Istanbul and Ankara, the ICMPD Representation in Türkiye serves as a central hub for coordinating project deliveries in Türkiye.
-In Türkiye ICMPD works with national and international authorities within the main portfolios about the Migration management, border management, migration & development, and interdisciplinary matters in Türkiye.
+Operating in Istanbul and Ankara, the ICMPD Representation in Turkey is a central hub for coordinating project deliveries in Turkey.
+In Turkey, ICMPD works with national and international authorities within the main portfolios about the Migration management, border management, migration & development, and interdisciplinary matters in Turkey.

-Since January 2020, ICMPD has been implementing the “Enhancement of Entrepreneurship Capacities for Sustainable Socio-Economic Integration Project (ENHANCER)” project in Türkiye.
-ENHANCER is funded by the European Union and implemented in coordination with the Directorate General of Development Agencies under the Ministry of Industry and Technology of the Republic of Türkiye.
-The project contributes to the inclusion of Syrians under Temporary Protection in Türkiye by enabling employment opportunities, entrepreneurship and the creation of new markets for Syrians.
+Since January 2020, ICMPD has been implementing the Enhancement of Entrepreneurship Capacities for Sustainable Socio-Economic Integration Project (ENHANCER) project in Turkey.
+ENHANCER is funded by the European Union and implemented in coordination with the Directorate General of Development Agencies under the Ministry of Industry and Technology of the Republic of Turkey.
+The project works on the inclusion of Syrians under Temporary Protection in Turkey by enabling employment opportunities, entrepreneurship and the creation of new markets for Syrians.